coryk2049/rest-api/py-rest-2/README.md

 # py-rest-2

-Another implementation of Subscribers REST API using Python 2.7, and Flask modules.
+Another implementation of Subscriber REST API using Python 2.7, and Flask modules.

-## Prerequisites
+### Prerequisites

 ```
 # virtualenv venv